 2 The criterion mentioned in this paragraph should not prevent a vice-chairman of a given advisory group or a vice-chairman of a given study group from holding positions of chairman or vice-chairman of a given working party or as rapporteur or associate rapporteur for any group under the mandate of that Sector group.

 1 Document C09/90, § 12.

-1 Document C09/90, § 12.
+1 These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.

-1 Document C09/90, § 12.
+2 Document C09/90, § 12.